Are you in the mood for some ‘pasta heaven‘ on a plate?

 - Bake in a 400 F degree oven for 20 minutes on the lowest rack, and place a pizza pan or baking sheet on the top rack to use as an ‘umbrella’ to help prevent the top of the torta from burning.

 - Turn the heat of the oven down to 350 F degrees and bake for another 15 minutes, watching so that the top does not burn.

-- Remove from the oven and allow to set for 15 minutes before serving.
+- Remove from the oven and allow it to set for 15 minutes before serving.